samuelclay/NewsBlur/blog/_posts/2021-06-25-story-of-a-hacking.md

 You can imagine the stress I experienced in the forty minutes between 9:35p, when the hack began, and 10:15p, when the fresh backup snapshot was identified and put into gear.
 Let's breakdown each moment:

- 1. **6:10p**: The new db-mongo1 server was put into rotation as the new MongoDB primary server.
+ 1. **6:10p**: The new db-mongo1 server was put into rotation as the MongoDB primary server.
 This machine was the first of the new, soon-to-be private cloud.
  2. **9:35p**: Three hours later an automated hacking attempt opened a connection to the db-mongo1 server and immediately dropped the database.
 Downtime ensued.
  3. **10:15p**: Before the former primary server could be placed into rotation, a snapshot of the server was made to ensure the backup would not delete itself upon reconnection.
 This cost a few hours of downtime, but saved nearly 18 hours of a day's data by not forcing me to go into the daily backup archive.
  4. **3:00a**: Snapshot completes, replication from original primary server to new db-mongo1 begins.
 What you see in the next hour and a half is what the transfer of the DB looks like in terms of bandwidth.